wenyanzhu/wenyanzhu.github.io/_tabs/about.md

 <center>Founder</center>
 <br/>
 Wenyan is an engineer and continuous learning practitioner.
-He is passionate to develop the best pratices to discover, understand, apply principles in real world from various areas:
+He is passionate to develop the best practices to discover, understand, apply principles in real world from various areas:
   * Computer science
   * Software engineering
   * System dynamics